FREE SHIPPING on orders over $75 International: over $250

 Brief History of Tea In Japan

-Tea was first brought over to Japan by Japanese Buddhist monks in the 7th century, although it didn't entirely catch on until the late 1100s.
+Tea was first brought to Japan by Japanese Buddhist monks in the 9th century, first by Saicho (805 AD) and shortly after by Kukai (806 AD), although it didn't really catch on until the late 1100s.
+(Read more about the history of tea in Japan)

-During the time, in Tang Dynasty China, people would primarily consume tea in its powdered form.
-Loose leaf green tea, typically sencha, didn't make its way into Japanese tea culture until the 17th century when people were looking for a simple way of drinking tea instead of partaking in chanoyu, which was generally available only to the elite.
+During the Tang Dynasty in China, people primarily consumed tea in powdered form.
+Loose-leaf green tea, typically sencha, didn't make its way into Japanese tea culture until the 17th century, when people were looking for a simple way of drinking tea instead of partaking in chanoyu, which was generally available only to the elite.

-Nowadays, matcha is not nearly the most common tea in Japan.
+Nowadays, matcha is not nearly as common as tea in Japan.
 The majority of people drink sencha, whether it's at home, as a complimentary tea at a restaurant or eatery, or even bottled sencha iced tea from a convenience store.

 Sencha is the champion for tea-drinking trends in Japan.
 70% of all teas that farmers produce in Japan are sencha green tea.